2019 Capital Gains Tax Rates and Rules

 The taxpayer must have lived in the home for at least two of the last five years preceding the sale.
 Other rules apply as well.

 High-income taxpayers might also have a 3.8 percent unearned income Medicare contribution tax applied to their capital gains and other net investment income, thanks to the Health Care Act of 2010.
 The highest tax rate that could apply to capital gains income is 37 percent + 3.8 percent = 43.4 percent on short-term gains taxed at ordinary income rates for these individuals, or 23.8 percent on long-term gains: 20 percent + 3.8 percent.

 Federal Tax Forms Relating to Capital Gains

 Capital gains are reported using Schedule D and Form 8949.
-Taxpayers may need to use the Qualified Dividends and Capital Gain Tax Worksheet, found on page 44 of the Instructions for Form 1040, when calculating the proper amount of federal income tax.
+Taxpayers might have to use the Qualified Dividends and Capital Gain Tax Worksheet found in the Instructions for Form 1040 when calculating the proper amount of federal income tax.